What This Guide Covers

 Buses

 Buses fill in the gaps where trains do not run and are essential for reaching beaches and residential areas.
 They operate throughout the city and suburbs, including routes to Bondi, Coogee, and other coastal spots.
+You can view routes, schedules, and service information on the official Sydney bus network page.

 While buses can be slower during peak hours due to traffic, they remain one of the most practical options for day-to-day sightseeing, especially outside the CBD.